Course Catalog 2024-2025

 GOV 284 Colloquium: America in the 21st Century (4 Credits)

 This class is a cross sectional exploration of the politics and major policy debates of the 21st century thus far.
-Organized around the George W. Bush, Obama and Trump presidencies, we will cover each president’s path to election, their relationships with Congress and the Supreme Court, their major domestic successes and failures, their foreign policies, and the politics of race and gender that permeated all three administrations.
+Organized around the George W. Bush, Obama and Trump presidencies, the course covers each president’s path to election, their relationships with Congress and the Supreme Court, their major domestic successes and failures, their foreign policies, and the politics of race and gender that permeated all three administrations.
 Designation: American.
 Enrollment limited to 20. {S}

 Fall, Spring, Annually